syhsyh9696/ujn-laosijibot-ruby/README.md

 ```

 # Contact Me
-You can write me via telegram @syhsyh9696 if you have some questions.
+Contact me via telegram @syhsyh9696 if you have some questions.